Simple Dynamics for Plurality Consensus: Introduction

 We then show that our upper bound is tight for a wide range of the input parameters.
-When $k \leqslant (n/\log n)^{1/4}$, we in fact prove a lower bound $\Omega(k \log n)$ on the convergence time of the 3-majority dynamics starting from some configurations with bias $s \leqslant (n/k)^{1-\epsilon}$, for arbitrarily small constant $\epsilon >0$.
+When $k \leqslant (n/\log n)^{1/4}$, we prove a lower bound $\Omega(k \log n)$ on the convergence time of the $3$-majority dynamics starting from some configurations with bias $s \leqslant (n/k)^{1-\epsilon}$, for an arbitrarily small constant $\epsilon >0$.
 Observe that this range largely includes the initial bias required by our upper bound when $k \leqslant (n/\log n)^{1/4}$.
-So, the \emph{linear-in-}$k$ dependence of the convergence time cannot be removed for a wide range of parameter $k$.
+So, the \emph{linear-in-}$k$ dependence of the convergence time cannot be removed for a wide range of the parameter $k$.

-Our analysis also provides a clear picture of the 3-majority dynamic process.
+Our analysis also provides a clear picture of the $3$-majority dynamic process.
 Informally speaking, the larger the initial value of $c_m$ is (w.r.t. $n$), the smaller the required initial bias $s$ and the faster the convergence time are.
-On the other hand, our lower-bound argument shows, as a by-product, that the initial majority size $c_m$ needs $\Omega(k\log n)$ rounds just to increase from $n/k + o(n/k)$ to $2 \, n/k$.
+On the other hand, our lower-bound argument shows, as a by-product, that the initial plurality size $c_m$ needs $\Omega(k\log n)$ rounds just to increase from $n/k + o(n/k)$ to $2 \, n/k$.
+Another natural issue is to analyze the process under weaker assumptions on the initial bias.
+We show that there are initial configurations with bias $s = O(\sqrt{kn})$ for which the bias decreases in a single round with constant probability.
+This implies that under initial imbalances of this magnitude, it seems unlikely that one can prove upper bounds similar to ours above, at least with high probability.

-We then prove a general negative result: in the considered distributed model, there is no dynamics with at most 3 inputs (but the majority one) that w.h.p. converges to majority consensus starting from any initial bias $s$ such that $s=o(n)$.
-In other words, not only there is no hope to find a 3-input dynamics that is asymptotically faster than $ k \log n$ but the $3$-majority dynamics is the only one working for the majority consensus, no matter in how much time.
-Rather interestingly, by comparing the $O(\log n )$ bound for the median process \cite{DGMSS11} to our negative results for the majority process on the same distributed model, we get an exponential time-gap between the the task of computing the median and that of computing the majority (consensus) (this happens for instance when $k = n^a$, for any constant $0< a< 1/4$).
+We then prove a general negative result: Under the distributed model we consider, no dynamics with at most $3$ inputs (other than $3$-majority) converges w.h.p. to plurality consensus starting from any initial configuration with bias $s=o(n)$.
+In other words, not only can we not design a $3$-input dynamics that achieves convergence to plurality consensus in $o(k\log n)$ rounds, but the $3$-majority dynamics is the only one that eventually achieves this goal at all, no matter how long the process takes.
+Rather interestingly, by comparing the $\mathcal{O}(\log n)$ bound for the median~\cite{DGMSS11} to our negative results for the plurality on the same distributed model, we get an exponential time-gap between the task of computing the median and the one of computing plurality (this happens for instance when $k = n^a$, for any constant $0< a< 1/4$).